Rielch/holbertonschool-math/README.md

-Gabriel Prochnau's repository for project 0x00.
-Math - Complex for Holberton School
+Gabriel Prochnau's repository for math projects for Holberton School